-The presented VAC highlights the importance of incorporating MIR photometry in the SED fits.
-Without WISE photometry the AGN fraction is overestimated for star-forming galaxies, though it does not affect their stellar mass or SFR estimates (see {\bf Sec.~\ref{sec:AGNFeaturesCompReprSample}}).
-We show that accounting for AGN contribution is essential in deriving stellar masses for galaxies hosting AGN.
-With {\tt CIGALE} we are able to recover both stellar masses and AGN luminosities consistent with other methods.
-The host properties of the DESI AGN will be explored in detail in future work.
+The VAC presented here highlights the importance of incorporating MIR photometry in the SED fits.
+Without the inclusion of WISE photometry, the AGN fraction would be overestimated for star-forming galaxies, although it does not affect their stellar mass or SFR estimates (see Sect.~\ref{sec:AGNFeaturesCompReprSample}).
+We demonstrate that accounting for the AGN contribution is essential for deriving stellar masses for galaxies hosting AGN.
+With {\tt CIGALE,} we are able to recover both stellar masses and AGN luminosities in a way that is consistent with other methods.
+We note that the particular host properties of DESI AGNs will be explored in detail in a future work.